-The staff were aware of the process for reporting significant events and recorded, responded to and discussed all incidents to reduce risk and support future learning.
+The staff were aware of the Serious Incident Framework and recorded, responded to and discussed all incidents to reduce risk and support future learning in line with the framework.

 There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons identified themes and took action to improve safety in the practice.
-Actions taken subsequent to significant events were also disseminated to other practices within the organisation to share learning.
+A new member of the team was not able to access all equipment whilst opening up the dental area.
+Following the event and investigation the induction process was improved and competency checks included.